-Read through the sections "Grammar and types" of the JavaScript Guide.
-Then read the "Assignment", "Comparisons" and "Arithmetic operators" section of "Expressions and Operators".
+Read through the sections "Grammar and types" of the JavaScript Guide3.
+Then read the "Assignment", "Comparisons" and "Arithmetic operators" section of "Expressions and Operators"4.
 After reading these sections, you should have learned:

 - How to declare a variable

 - The difference between var, let and const

 - How to assign a value to a variable

 - The difference between numbers and strings in JavaScript

+- How to perform common operations on numbers and strings in JavaScript